MaxEntroy/notes/public-articles/tech/programming/template-meta-programming/README.md

 Expanding a pack separates the pack into its constituent elements, applying the pattern to each element as it does so.

+### Understand template type duction

+#### Case1: ParamType is a Reference or Pointer, but not a Universal Reference

+- If expr's type is a reference, ignore the reference part.
+- Then pattern-match expr's type against ParamType to determine T.

+#### Case2: ParamType is a Universal Reference

+- If expr is an lvalue, both T and ParamType are deduced to be lvalue reference(T&).
+- If expr is an rvalue, the normal rules apply.